-This Thursday, January 15, 6:30 PM at Breakthru Fitness in Pasadena, we are doing 54 Sun Salutation to set our intentions for the New Year.
+This Thursday, January 5, 2017 7:30 PM at Breakthru Fitness in Pasadena.
+We are doing the first 54 Sun Salutations to purge everything we want to get rid of from 2016.
+The second week we set our intentions for 2017.

 Join us for this focused, communal practice.
-Breathe, Sweat, Live, are only a few words that describe stringing together 27 A Series and 27 B Series Sun Salutations with other yogis and yoginis working on their practices.
+Breathe, Sweat, Live, are only a few words that describe stringing together 18 Half Sun Salutations, 18 A Series and 27 B Series Sun Salutations with other yogis and yoginis working on their practices.